JacobHN/opengl_scene/README.md

-The light controls are not linked to the camera i.e. the movement of the light will always be the same no matter what angle the user is looking at. (make sure to have clicked on the window before dragging)
+The light controls are not linked to the camera i.e. the movement of the light will always be the same no matter what angle the user is looking at. (make sure to have clicked on the window before dragging).

-mouse drag (click and hold)– moves the light in the x y axis. up and down for y axis and left to right
+mouse drag (click and hold)– moves the light in the x y axis. up and down for y axis and left to right for x axis.

 scroll wheel – moves the light in the z axis where scroll up is negative z axis and scroll down is positive z axis.